wendashi/Cool-GenAI-Fashion-Papers/README.md

 🕶️ Cool resources about GenAI-Fashion! (papers, workshops, companies, ...) (constantly updating)

 > Generative AI (GenAI) allows users to input a variety of prompts to generate a variety of novel content, such as text, images, videos, music, speech, code, 3D designs, and other media.
-It learns from existing artifacts to generate new, realistic artifacts (at scale) that reflect the characteristics of the training data but don’t repeat it.
-> <div style="text-align: right;">— Written by Coursera • Updated on Nov 2, 2023 </div>
+It learns from existing artifacts to generate new, realistic artifacts (at scale) that reflect the characteristics of the training data but don’t repeat it. <div style="text-align: right;">— Coursera Nov 2, 2023 </div>

 All the listed GenAI-Fashion papers have been published from 2022 onwards (including 2022).